 As a part of the State's attempt to balance its budget for FY 2011-2012, all redevelopment agencies (RDAs) were dissolved effective February 1, 2012.
-The Brisbane RDA owed significant debt to the City's General Fund, the repayment of which was used to fund operating costs.
+The Brisbane RDA owed significant debt to the City's General Fund; the repayment of interest was used for operating costs.
 Because the property taxes that once were allocated to the RDA are now distributed to all taxing entities, there is some offset to the loss of revenue to the General Fund.